Following months of a delta variant surge, new daily cases of COVID-19 are falling once again in much of the United States.

 Though the first case of the novel coronavirus in the United States was on the West Coast, the early epicenter of the outbreak was on the other side of the country, in New York City.
 In the months since, the parts of the country hit hardest by the virus shifted to the Southeast, the Midwest, and California.

-Currently, the states with the highest population-adjusted infection rates are most likely to be located in the South.
+Currently, the states with the lowest number of infections per capita tend to be concentrated in the Northeast, while the states with the highest population-adjusted infection rates are most likely to be located in the South.

 The severity of a COVID-19 outbreak across a given state is subject to a wide range of factors.
 Still, states that had a hands-off approach in the early days of the pandemic are more likely to be worse off today than those that adopted strict measures to control the spread.
 Arkansas, Iowa, Nebraska, North Dakota, Oklahoma, South Dakota, Utah, and Wyoming were the only states that did not issue a statewide stay-at-home order in March or early April — and of those states, all eight currently have a higher infection rate than the U.S. as a whole.